 While passing through Irithyll’s main street, we see afterimages of the Outrider Knights heading out of the city, presumably another instance of timespaces overlapping like the “spirits” of players.
 These include the Dancer alongside another generic knight, most likely Vordt — although portrayed with a unique model as a boss, he was allegedly always by her side.
 Both figures are portrayed as much smaller than their boss incarnations, so the size difference is likely another side effect of their transformation into giant, hairy beasts.
 It is because of this transformation that the Pontiff only gives them to knights sent on a foreign campaign.
 The Dancer was “exiled” as one such knight, so they weren’t expected to come back, at least not as people; they fight with all they have only to be repurposed as watchdogs.
 In fact, Sulyvahn already having several such beasts indicates that there have been multiple campaigns during his regime

 Even ignoring their black color, there are several reasons to believe that Dark magic is involved in the Pontiff’s eyes’ creation.
 While increasing one’s attack power with each successive strike fits the animalistic nature they induce, the HP recovery when continuously attacking with the Pontiff’s Left Eye is typically exhibited by the Dark.
-Sulyvahn’s beasts are also incredibly weak to lightning for flesh-and-blood creatures, a trait common to Dark-related enemies.
-And though the standard Outrider Knight relies solely on the power of cold, the two knights clearly at the most advanced stage of transformation — Vordt and the Dancer — both employ Dark magic.
-Both enter their respective boss room through black portals that soak them in a black viscous fluid as they pass through, a common manifestation of the Abyss.
+Sulyvahn’s beasts are also incredibly weak to lightning despite their ability to breathe it; this isn’t unusual for Dark creatures.
+And though the standard Outrider Knight relies solely on the power of cold, the two knights clearly at the most advanced stage of transformation both employ Dark magic — Vordt and the Dancer each entering through portals made of a black, viscous fluid, a common manifestation of the Abyss.
 The Dancer also conjures a black fog to shut the doors of her boss room before entering.
 Such powers are similar to the dark grey fog which the first beast warps in from on the city bridge.
 Once again, the Pontiff has used his own minions as test subjects for his experiments into Dark magic, perhaps without even telling the Outrider Knights what they will become for relying on the devilish power that he has gifted them to win their campaigns.

 One of these victims seems to be Lautrec.
 When we kill one beast in the city reservoir, we acquire the Ring of Favor given to those who have received the affection of the goddess Fina.
 This implies the beast to be one of her lovers, but there is no evidence of any gods besides the royalty being present in Irithyll.
 Moreover, killing the beast adds the favor set to the shrine handmaid’s wares, associating the creature with Embraced knight in particular.
 Lautrec had received the goddess’ favor, so he was very likely another Undead from DS1 who moved into Anor Londo and later Irithyll.
 Given his single-minded obsession with Fina and motive for even coming to Lordran, he likely served as a knight there in the delusional belief that his goddess would one day return home and continue their romance — Sulyvahn used that belief to have him undergo a horrid transformation.